Configure log forwarders

 - Examine the log server.
 Multiple events should be generated resembling:

-For examples of Log file formats see: Log Formats and Examples.
+For examples of Log file formats see: About Access Gateway logs.